Biblical Scholarship as a Form of Lying:

 Q: Radical and liberal scholars would disagree.
 They would point to the interesting datum that most conservative scholars are theologically conservative Christians, and then argue that this bias causes them to rate the historical character of the New Testament too highly.
 I note that you are also a theologically conservative Christian.
 Are you biased?

 A: There’s no doubt about it.
 And that’s why an objective standard of evidence is needed.
 Look, I agree that religious and ideological bias plays a decisive role in biblical scholarship.
 It always has and always will.
 This is a profession that simply cannot be trusted to deal objectively with historical evidence.
 In the absence of an objective standard of evidence, the impulse is to warp the evidence to fit preconceived notions.

 Q: So you admit that conservative scholars have created a scholarship to fit their own biases?

-A: It’s actually much more interesting than that.
+A: It’s much more interesting than that.
 The empirical evidence decisively points to the conclusion that the New Testament is an accurate record of events.
-It is because theologically conservative scholars already believe that this on religious grounds that they end up promoting the most objective standards for deciding historical truth.
-It is because those standards support their theological beliefs.
-And it is because liberals and radicals have the opposite ideological commitments that they favor looser standards of evidence and speculative historical constructs.
+It is because theologically conservative scholars already believe that this on religious grounds that they end up promoting the most objective standard for deciding historical truth.
+It is because that standard supports their theological beliefs.
+It is because liberals and radicals have the opposite ideological commitment that they favor looser standards of historical evidence and speculative historical constructs.

-Let me add something.
+Let me add something to that.
 I take an essentially dim view of human nature, in part because I am a Christian.
-My personal assumption is that if the empirical evidence pointed to the historical unreliability of the New Testament there would be a complete role reversal.
-In that case, it would be the conservative scholars who would be engaging in speculative theories, while liberals and radicals would be insisting on concrete evidence.
+My personal assumption is that if the empirical evidence pointed to the historical unreliability of the New Testament that we would find a complete role reversal.
+In that case, it would be the conservative scholars who would be engaging in speculative historical theories, while liberals and radicals would be insisting on concrete evidence.